The Ratings Game

 “There are very few examples of media outlets incorporating rankings prior to the 1950s,” Hutchinson says.
 However, “that certainly doesn’t mean the human desire for ranking things wasn’t there.
 There has always been the thirst for competition.
 Cavemen were ranking themselves against their fellow cavemen, I’m sure.

 “But, I think maybe the thirst for rankings was born with the advent of all the standardized testing.
 I think Baby Boomers like me [he’s 60] are so used to being tested and ranked that it’s now in our DNA and the DNA of any younger generation.
-Ranking things is just part of how we see the
+Ranking things is just part of how we see the world now.”

 No media analysis is complete without addressing the issue of “attention span.”
 We don’t have one anymore, basically, Hutchinson argues.
 (Is anybody under 70 still reading this?).